65th Guards Rifle Division: The Liberation of Yelnya

 The offensive was renewed on August 28, with the 10th Guards, 21st, 33rd and 68th Armies in the center of the Front making the main attack.
-The objective was to finally shatter the XII Army Corps and then push mobile groups through the gaps to seize Yelnya.
-At 0800 hours the Front began a 90-minute artillery preparation across a 25-km wide front southeast of that city.
-10th Guards and 21st Armies attacked a German battlegroup around Terenino station, held by one infantry battalion and an engineer unit.
-German reserves were brought in and the battle see-sawed for about eight hours until the German battlegroup fell apart and began retreating to the Ugra River.
-In total the two Soviet armies advanced from 6 to 8 km.
-The next day the 10th Guards mopped up the German elements that had failed to make it over the Ugra and began pushing up the rail line toward Yelnaya.
-Despite intervention by the battlegroup of 2nd Panzer the 10th Guards pushed back the right flank of the 342nd Infantry Division with the 29th Guards and the 119th Tank Regiment in the lead.
-Yelnya was evacuated during the afternoon and was liberated on August 30.
+The objective was to cripple the XII Army Corps and then push mobile groups through the gaps to capture Yelnya.
+At 0800 hours, the Front began a 90-minute artillery preparation across a 25-km wide front southeast of the city.
+The 10th Guards and 21st Armies attacked a German battlegroup around Terenino station, held by one infantry battalion and an engineer unit.
+German reserves were brought in, and the battle alternated for about eight hours until the German battlegroup collapsed and retreated to the Ugra River.
+In total, the two Soviet armies advanced from 6 to 8 km.
+The next day, the 10th Guards defeated the German elements that had failed to make it over the Ugra and began pushing up the rail line toward Yelnya.
+Despite intervention by the battlegroup of 2nd Panzer, the 10th Guards pushed back the right flank of the 342nd Infantry Division, with the 29th Guards and the 119th Tank Regiment in the lead.
+Yelnya was evacuated during the afternoon and was captured on August 30.

-From here it was only 75 km to Smolensk.
-But by September 3 the German 4th Army had patched up a tenuous new front west of Yelnya.
-Sokolovsky continued local attacks through the first week of the month but his Western Front was again forced to a halt due to logistical shortages; he was authorized to pause the offensive for another week.
-During the night of September 14/15 Sokolovsky's center group of armies conducted aggressive probing all along the front of the German IX Army Corps which was holding a 40 km-wide line with five decimated divisions; known German positions were also pounded with artillery.
-At 0545 hours a 90-minute artillery preparation began, followed by an intense air bombardment.
+Although it was only 75 km to Smolensk, by September 3, the German 4th Army had established a tenuous new front west of Yelnya.
+Sokolovsky continued local attacks through the first week of the month, but his Western Front was again forced to a halt due to logistical shortages; he was authorized to pause the offensive for another week.
+During the night of September 14/15, Sokolovsky's center group of armies conducted aggressive probing all along the front of the German IX Army Corps, which was holding a 40 km-wide line with five weakened divisions; known German positions were also assaulted with artillery.
+At 0545 hours, a 90-minute artillery preparation began, followed by an intense air bombardment.
 The ground attack began at 0715, south of the Smolensk - Yelnya railroad.
-At 1030 hours the 10th Guards Army struck the left flank of the 330th Infantry Division with a mass of infantry and tanks, pushing back two battalions.
-The Army, in cooperation with 21st Army, continued attacking into the afternoon, creating several small penetrations and advancing up to 3 km.
+At 1030 hours, the 10th Guards Army struck the left flank of the 330th Infantry Division with a mass of infantry and tanks, pushing back two battalions.
+The Army, in cooperation with the 21st Army, continued attacking into the afternoon, creating several small penetrations and advancing up to 3 km.